dotnet/core-setup/Documentation/design-docs/COM-activation.md

     </assembly>
     ```
 1) When the native application starts up, its manifest will be read and dependency assemblies discovered.
 Exported COM class will also be registered in the process.
 1) At runtime, during a class activation call, COM will consult the SxS registration and discover the shim library should be used to load the class.
-Since the Activation Context can be queried, all assemblies that are registered can be determined and it is with this information that the shim can search for a managed assembly that can provide the class.
+Since the Activation Context can be [queried](https://docs.microsoft.com/en-us/windows/desktop/api/winbase/nf-winbase-queryactctxw), all registered assemblies can be determined and with this information the shim can search for a managed assembly that can provide the class.

+Similar to the Registry based scenario, the [`dotnet.exe`][dotnet_link] tool could be made to generate these `.manifest` files.

 ## Compatibility Concerns